What happens when someone runs a Google search for your brand, industry, product, or service?

 When you work with a company on some part of your marketing or branding strategy, the last thing you want is for that company to put all of your business out in the open – good, bad, or otherwise.
-Unfortunately, some SEO companies will.
+Unfortunately, some content marketing agencies will.
 They don’t mean anything bad by it – they’re simply looking for ways to show off who they’re working with and the results they’re getting for their clients – but it could put you in an uncomfortable position.

 Any good SEO company will offer client confidentiality and customer discretion.
 They might ask you for permission to include your logo on their website and/or write up a case study, but they won’t force you to.
 Your confidentiality is more important than their social proof.

 Quality is everything.
-And while there are a lot of SEO companies that talk a big game, only the best SEO companies prioritize quality at the very core of what they do.
+And while there are a lot of SEO experts that talk a big game, only the best SEO professionals prioritize quality at the very core of what they do.
 What does this look like?

 If you find an SEO company that priorities quality content, publishers, and people, you’ve found a winner.
 These are the kinds of partners you want for your business.

-For example, the best SEO companies proactively report weekly to clients with status updates and real-time results.
+For example, the best search engine marketing firms proactively report weekly to clients with status updates and real-time results.
 They may do so in a shared document so that the client can be notified anytime there’s an update.
 This keeps everyone on the same page and prevents confusion.